Art Therapy for Trauma Recovery: A Gentle, Effective Approach

 Art therapy offers a powerful, natural approach to alleviating the symptoms of PTSD and traumatic experiences.
 A 2016 study by Drexel University found that engaging in art-making for just 45 minutes can significantly reduce cortisol levels, a stress-related hormone which correlates with prolonged nervous system dysregulation.
 Remarkably, this reduction occurred regardless of the participant’s prior art experience, indicating that the therapeutic benefits of art are accessible to everyone.
 Furthermore, research in neuroscience has shown that unprocessed traumatic memories are predominantly stored in the brain’s right hemisphere, where verbal and narrative processing is limited.
 This makes art therapy particularly effective for trauma recovery, as it allows individuals to process traumatic imagery through the creative process without having to find the words (which may be lacking and unavailable) to discuss the memory.

 In my experience working with trauma, I often find that a big part of the healing process involves validation and resolving of the painful emotions associated with traumatic memories.
 Sometimes finding the right words and expressing empathy is enough, but more often, it is not.
 This makes sense considering research demonstrates traumatic memories are stored and activated in areas of the brain associated with emotional processing (the amygdala).
 Creating artwork and imagery that represents the emotional toll trauma takes, has a powerful cathartic effect, as well as a powerful witnessing effect.
 To witness, in terms of art therapy, is to be seen.
 To be truly understood and validated.
 To be believed, without question or doubt.
 Art created with the intent to process and express emotions associated with traumatic memories, has the capacity to truly transform and integrate trauma experiences in a healing and lasting way.
 For once we are seen, we are no longer seeking or hiding from resolution.
+Art allows for expression beyond words, helping integrate painful experiences into a more complete and compassionate understanding of yourself.

 Sculpture by Tiernee Schatz